thoughtspot/thoughtspot.github.io/_end-user/introduction/about-navigating-thoughtspot.md

 ## Pinboards

 Pinboards are collections of related search results.
 You can create your own pinboard or add to an existing one.
-Once a pinboard has been saved, it can be shared with others or viewed as a slideshow.
+After saving a pinboard, it can be shared with others or viewed as a slideshow.
 The **Pinboards** page shows a list of saved pinboards.
-Click on one to view, edit, or share it.
+Click one to view, edit, or share it.

 To learn more about pinboards, visit [About pinboards]({{ site.baseurl }}/end-user/pinboards/about-pinboards.html).

+## SpotIQ

+If SpotIQ has been enabled by your administrator, you can go here to view the status of your request after you choose **Auto Analyze** or **Custom Analyze**, and to see the results.

+To learn more about this section, visit [About SpotIQ]({{ site.baseurl }}/end-user/spotiq/whatisspotiq.html#).

 ## Data

-**DATA** contains a list of data sources (tables and worksheets).
+**Data** contains a list of data sources (tables and worksheets).
 These are usually loaded and managed by your administrator.
 However, you may be able to import a spreadsheet (Excel or CSV) here, if you have the correct privileges.

 To learn more about this section, visit [Working with data]({{ site.baseurl }}/end-user/data-view/data-intro-end-user.html#).

 ## Admin

 **Admin** only appears if you have administrator privileges.

-This section is covered in the ThoughtSpot Administrator Guide.
+This section is covered in the [ThoughtSpot Administrator Guide]({{ site.baseurl }}/admin/intro.html#).

-## Help
+## Help Icon

-**Help** is a support resource for ThoughtSpot.
-It contains short videos, a keyword reference, links to documentation, and other useful materials.
+The help icon looks like two people.
+You can find information and support resources for ThoughtSpot here.
+There are short videos, a keyword reference, links to documentation, and other useful materials.
 You can also find the support contact information and software version number here.

+To learn more about this section, visit [More help and support]({{ site.baseurl }}/end-user/help-center/what-you-can-find-in-the-help-center.html#).

-## User
+## User Icon

 The **user icon** allows you to either view your preferences or log out.
 You can also change your icon here.

-To learn more about this section, visit [About the user profile](about-user.html).
+To learn more about this section, visit [About the user profile]({{ site.baseurl }}/end-user/introduction/about-user.html).

 ## Related information